mattcarter11/YouKnowWhen-lib/data/rng/README.md

 ## Generate a new rng seed

-The function `rng:uuid_reset` generates a new seed.
+The function `rng:reset_seed` generates a new seed.
 Each time the game loads, the seed is reset

-    function rng:uuid_reset
+    function rng:reset_seed

 # Examples